Raoul Korner

 Raoul Korner (born April 2, 1974) is an Austrian professional basketball coach.
-He is the current head coach of Hamburg Towers of the German Basketball Bundesliga (BBL).
+He is the current head coach of Tainan TSG GhostHawks of the P. League+.

 Career

 EiffelTowers Den Bosch (2010–2013)

 After several years of coaching in Austria, Korner signed with the Dutch club EiffelTowers Den Bosch in July 2010.
 In his first season coaching Den Bosch, the team finished at the 3rd place and was defeated in the playoff semifinals.
 In the 2011–12 season, Korner won the Dutch Basketball League with Den Bosch, by beating Leiden 4–1 in the finals.
 In his third season, he won the DBL Coach of the Year award.
 With Den Bosch, he also won his first NBB Cup in 2012–13.
 After the season Korner's department was announced.
 His assistant coach Sam Jones became the new head coach.

 Phantoms Braunschweig (2013–2016)

 In 2013, Korner signed a contract with the German club New Yorker Phantoms Braunschweig.

-Korner left Braunschweig on April 30, 2016 and took over head coaching duties at Medi Bayreuth a few days later.
+Korner left Braunschweig on April 30, 2016, and took over head coaching duties at Medi Bayreuth a few days later.
 He cited Braunschweig's financial condition as a factor in his decision to leave the team.